HoloPollock/holopollock.net/README.md

 # Holopollock.net

-This is my link tree made from
+This is my link tree made with <https://github.com/HoloPollock/Simple-Linktree>

 ## A customizable linktree link site